TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 A couple of extra points to note:

-* If you can't refer to the callable directly in the configuration (e.g. if it lives in a different module, and you can't import it directly where the configuration dictionary is), you can use the form ``ext://...`` as described in :ref:`logging-config-dict-externalobj`.
+* If you can't refer to the callable directly in the configuration (e.g. if it lives in a different module, and you can't agiza it directly where the configuration dictionary is), you can use the form ``ext://...`` as described in :ref:`logging-config-dict-externalobj`.
 For example, you could have used the text ``'ext://__main__.MyFilter'`` instead of ``MyFilter`` in the above